rampsad27/InternProgressTrack/README.md

 # Progress Tracker App

 Welcome to the Progress Tracker App repository.
 This project is designed to track project progress, categorize projects, and provide detailed information and links for each project.
-Below you will find an overview, installation instructions, and other key details.
+Below you will find an overview and other key details.

 ## Features